 SECTION 3.
 The initial Registered Owners of Bonds issued pursuant to the Forty-seventh Supplemental Resolution and the initial Registered Owners of Bonds of subsequent Series, by virtue of their purchase and acceptance of such Bonds, shall be deemed to have consented to in writing and approved: (i) the amendment to the Authorizing Resolution set forth in Section 2 herein, and (ii) the reduction of the Debt Service Reserve Requirement to zero on the Bonds issued pursuant to the Forty-seventh Supplemental Resolution and the establishment of the Debt Service Reserve Requirement at zero for all Bonds of subsequent Series, in each case upon the effectiveness of the amendment set forth in Section 2 herein.
 Once the Debt Service Reserve Requirement has been reduced to or established at zero, as the case may be, on the Bonds issued pursuant to the Forty-seventh Supplemental Resolution and on all Bonds of subsequent Series, such Bondholders shall no longer have any claim on any subaccount in the Debt Service Reserve Account.
-All subsequent Registered Owners of Bonds of subsequent Series shall be bound by the terms of such consent and approval.
+All subsequent Registered Owners of Bonds issued pursuant to the Forty-seventh Supplemental Resolution and all subsequent Registered Owners of Bonds of subsequent Series shall be bound by the terms of such consent and approval.